astropy/astroquery/docs/simbad/query_tap.rst

 `~astroquery.simbad.SimbadClass.query_tap` (for Table Access Protocol) is the one query to rule them all.
-It allows to interrogate all the information in SIMBAD with the Astronomical Data Query Language (ADQL).
+It allows one to access all the information in SIMBAD with the Astronomical Data Query Language (ADQL).
 ADQL is a flavor of the Structured Query Language (SQL) adapted to astronomy.
 To learn more about this language, see the `ADQL documentation <https://ivoa.net/documents/ADQL/index.html>`__